temporalio/cli/temporalcli/commandsmd/commands.md

   Required.
 * `--max-sets` (int) -
   Max return count.
-  Use 1 for default [major-version](https://en.wikipedia.org/wiki/Software_versioning) set.
+  Use 1 for default major version.
   Use 0 for all sets.
   Default: 0.